 This BTR-152.K at the Auto & Technik Museum Sinsheim has had the armoured covers over the windows et the armoured shutters in front of the engine compartment removed to comply avec the Kriegswaffen-Kontrollgesetz which regulates the ownership of véhicules blindés et weapons of war.
 Accordingly, chars, transportes de troupes blindés et canons automoteur on display at museums are stripped of their armoured protection over the engine compartment et the internal crew positions.
 Square sections of armour are cut out of hulls et turrets, et the holes are covered by thin sheet metal ou plywood.
-If done properly, the conversion is hardly noticeable on the outside.
+Done properly, the conversion is hardly noticeable on the outside.

 - Transport de Troupes Blindé BTR-152.K, 1/72 MAC Distribution 72002